nextflow-io/training/README.md

 **The terminal** allows you to run all the programs in the repository, for example `nextflow` and `docker` are installed.

 **The main window** allows you to view and edit files.
 Clicking on a file in the explorer will open it within the main window.
-Once a file is open, Markdown or HTML can be rendered using the preview option.
-We can also see the nf-trainin material in this window, or you can open in separately in another browser winder (https://training.seqera.io/)
+We can also see the nf-training material in this window, but if you find the space too small you can open it separately in another browser window (https://training.seqera.io/).
+Finally, if you accidently close the Gitpod training window, you can reopen it by entering `gp preview https://training.seqera.io`.

 ### Reopening a Gitpod session